-25 26 27 Progress Monitoring Plans must be provided to all students:

-- o who scored Level 1 or Level 2 on FSA English Language Arts or Math, - o substantially behind in credits, and - o with a GPA less than 2.0.
-07-21-98, 06-15-99, 06-27-00, 07-01-04, and 07-01-06 - Remediation must be based on the results of diagnostic assessment(s) and it must be systematically embedded in the total educational program for the student.
-The daily instruction for the student will be modified based on both the diagnosis and the contents of the PMP or other educational plan(s) (e.g., IEP, ELL Student Plan).
-Remediation must include an instructional program that is not identical to that provided during the previous school year. - The PMP must include one or more of the following instructional intervention strategies: - o tutoring - o classroom organization - instructional alternatives - o assignment alternatives-adaptations - ESE referral - o other (see Section 1008.25, Florida Statutes). - Parents of students who have been identified as needing remediation may contract with state certified teachers or enroll students in an approved remedial program to teach individual students in lieu of attendance in a remedial school program.
+- A PMP/ MTSS must be provided to all students: - o who scored Level 1 or Level 2 on FSA English Language Arts or Math, - o substantially behind in credits, and - with a GPA less than 2.0. - Remediation must be based on the results of diagnostic assessment(s) and it must be systematically embedded in the total educational program for the student.
+The daily instruction for the student will be modified based on both the diagnosis and the contents of the PMP/ MTSS or other educational plan(s) (e.g., IEP, ELL Student Plan). - The PMP must include Tier 1, Tier 2, or Tier 3 supports. - Parents of students who have been identified as needing remediation may contract with state certified teachers or enroll students in an approved remedial program to teach individual students in lieu of attendance in a remedial school program.
 However, if the parent chooses this option, he or she must notify the child's school principal in writing within fifteen (15) days after the PMP conference.
 Such students will be required to pass a school-approved exam.